Bohdan Vesolovsky: Biography

 He was born in Vienna.
-After the First World War his family moved to Stryi, as for that moment - Poland.
+After the First World War his family moved to Stryi, Poland.
 He studied at the Faculty of Law of Lviv University (graduated in 1937) and Stryi branch of Mykola Lysenko Higher Music Institute.
 He also graduated from the Consular Academy in Vienna in 1939.

 At the age of 16 he started writing music, at the age of 22 he wrote one of his most popular songs - "There will come another time" (Прийде ще час).
 Already the first musical works brought Bohdan Vesolovsky fame.
 In the 1930s, together with the violinist Leonid Yablonsky and the accordionist Anatoliy Kos-Anatolsky, he was a member of Jablonsky Jazz Chapel (Yabtso-Jazz; the soloist was Iryna Yarosevych).
 The jazz band was a great success at parties of Lviv youth of the interwar period, in particular at corporate balls.

 During World War II he was an officer in Austria-German boundary.
 Since 1949 lived in Canada.
 In Canada Bohdan Vesolovsky worked as a chief-editor of Ukrainian version of Radio Canada International in Montreal.
 In 1960 Vesolovsky was allowed to visit USSR.
 Vesolovsky died in Monreal were was buried.
 Upon 20 years reburied in Stryi according to his testament.